 Importantly, you’ll also delve into areas such as sustainability, inclusivity, and diversity – and learn how to create interior design solutions that effectively meet these needs now and into the future.

-If you want to embark on an exciting career in interior design, discover how Arts University Bournemouth’s MA Interior Design will empower you to become a highly-skilled and successful interior design professional:
+If you want to embark on an exciting career in interior design, discover how Arts University Bournemouth’s MA Interior Design will empower you with the research knowledge to become a successful interior design professional: